web3os-org/kernel/README.md

 A developer-friendly ecosystem of apps designed to build a crypto-focused web-based operating system.
 The goal is for the entire system to run within any modern browser, while having the capability to connect to backend systems for more features.

-The project is still very young, and proper documentation is Coming Soon™.
+The project is still very young, and proper documentation and organization is Coming Soon™.

 ---